5 Staves of A Christmas Carol Day Three

 Scrooge asks if these children have no refuge or resources.

-The Ghost of Christmas Present again gives us the opportunity to examine our lives.
-The questions, though, that we must ask ourselves is how truly ignorant are we of what goes on around us.
-Are we aware of the suffering and the hunger of people that live not far from our own doors?
-Are we aware that human trafficking still takes place in this country, and that human trafficking is at its worst in the city where the Superbowl is held each year?
+The Ghost of Christmas Present again allows us to examine our lives.
+The question, though, that we must ask ourselves is how truly ignorant we are of what goes on around us.
+Are we aware of the suffering and hunger of people that live not far from our own doors?
+Are we aware that human trafficking still occurs in this country and that human trafficking is at its worst in the city where the Superbowl is held each year?

-Are we showi ng the same type of love to our family our friends and are co-workers as Scrooge’s nephew showed Scrooge?
-In other words in evaluating our lives do we truly treat others in the way we would like to be treated?
+Are we showing the same type of love to our family, our friends, and our co-workers as Scrooge’s nephew showed Scrooge?
+In other words, in evaluating our lives, do we truly treat others how we would like to be treated?